Your AI bill isn't the real bill

 ByJames Dodd

-A client asked us last year to help convert a large archive of documents, hundreds of pages each, from one format to another.
+The job had sounded straightforward when it came in.
+Convert a large archive of documents, hundreds of pages each, from one format to another.
 The obvious approach was to hand the whole lot to a model and ask it for the converted version.
 We tried it.
 It looked like it was working.

-The trouble showed up on the longer documents, and on the awkward ones (odd layouts, tricky tables, long appendices).
+It wasn't, on the longer documents, and on the awkward ones (odd layouts, tricky tables, long appendices).
 On those, the output would quietly drop chunks of the source, or compress several pages into a line or two.
 No error.
 No warning.
 You only caught it by opening a file and reading what came back.

-The name is well chosen.
-Rust builds up wherever metal sits exposed to moisture and air, hidden under paint, eating into the surface long before anything looks wrong.
+What happens here has a name in the literature, and a useful analogy outside it.
+When you feed a model more than it can comfortably hold in mind, the quality of its answers starts to slip.
+It misses bits.
+It contradicts itself.
+It hedges where it shouldn't.
+The analogy is rust.
+It builds up wherever metal sits exposed to moisture and air, hidden under paint, eating into the surface long before anything looks wrong.
 You can prevent it with care.
 Once it has set in, you don't get the metal back: you cut out what it has eaten and replace it.

 For a business, the interesting question is what that damage costs.
 Not the bill from the AI provider, which barely notices.
 The places that don't show up on an invoice at all.